karstenw/Cactus-opml-Outliner/README.md

 Added a recent URLs menu to the open URL dialog.
 Holds the last 30 visited URLs.

-Cactus now tries to correct some common errors in opml files.
+Cactus now tries to correct some common errors in OPML files.

 Corrections applied are:
-+ wrong xml declarations ( "&lt;?xml encoding...?&gt;" instead of "&lt;?xml version...?>"
++ wrong XML declarations ( "&lt;?xml encoding...?&gt;" instead of "&lt;?xml version...?>"
 + illegal characters (chrs 0-8,11,12,14-31) are replaced with "???"
-+ some opml files had a &lt;directiveCache&gt; tag instead of &lt;/outline&gt; at the top level
++ some OPML files had a &lt;directiveCache&gt; tag instead of &lt;/outline&gt; at the top level

 Take a look at the updated shortcuts section.
 The ctrl-up/down keys were previously undocumented.